tea2x/quantum-resistant-lock-script/contracts/README.md

 ## SPHINCS+ Lock Implementation Strategy

-We evaluated three different technical approaches for implementing the SPHINCS+ lock with the goal of selecting the most secure and stable version for long-term deployment.
+We have evaluated three different technical approaches for implementing the SPHINCS+ lock with the goal of selecting the most secure and stable version for long-term deployment.

 ### The Three Implementation Versions